Car Heater Not Working? Here’s Why (and How Alpharetta Drivers Can Fix It

 There’s nothing worse than getting into your car on a cold Alpharetta morning, turning on the heat — and being hit with an icy blast of air.

 If your car heater isn’t working, you’re not alone.
-Every fall and winter, we see dozens of local drivers come in with the same problem.
+Every year, we see dozens of local drivers come in with the same problem.
 The good news?
 Most heater issues can be diagnosed and fixed quickly — if you know what’s causing them.

-At America’s Service Station Alpharetta, our ASE-certified technicians specialize in automotive heating and cooling diagnostics.
-We don’t guess — we test, verify, and repair your system so you can drive comfortably and safely all winter long.
+At America’s Service Station Alpharetta, our technicians are experts in automotive heating and cooling diagnostics.
+We don’t play the guessing game — we test, verify, and repair your system so you can drive comfortably and safely all winter long.

 How Your Car’s Heater Actually Works

-Your car’s heater doesn’t have a separate heating element — it relies on engine heat.
+Here’s a fun fact: Your car’s heater doesn’t have a separate heating element — it relies on engine heat.
 As your engine warms up, coolant circulates through a small radiator called the heater core.
-A fan (blower motor) then pushes warm air from that core i nto your cabin.
+A fan (blower motor) then pushes warm air from that core into your cabin.

-So, if the heater isn’t working, it usually means something’s off in that cycle — the coolant, thermostat, airflow, or the electronic controls that regulate it.
+So if the heater isn’t working, it usually means something’s off in that cycle — the coolant, a stuck thermostat, blocked airflow, clogged heater core or the electronic controls that regulate it.

 6 Common Reasons Your Car Heater Isn’t Working